How Many People Die From Drugs Each Year?

 - Methadone-related death rates declined by 9.1% in 2015.

-- Deaths involving other opioids, specifically heroin and synthetic opioids (other than methadone), increased sharply overall and across many states, most likely due to synthetic fentanyl.3
+- Deaths involving other opioids, specifically heroin and synthetic opioids, increased sharply.
+This was most likely due to synthetic fentanyl.
+3

 - In 2015, the four states with the highest age-adjusted drug overdose death rates were West Virginia (41.5 per 100,000), New Hampshire (34.3), Kentucky (29.9) and Ohio (29.9).4